 5 Best HIPAA-Compliant Marketing Analytics Tools

-With 2.5 quintillion bytes released on the internet every day, data has become an indispensable marketing asset for companies across all industries.
-For organizations in healthcare and wellness, data is instrumental in offering personalized services, establishing efficient communication, and providing an overall improved experience for patients.
+With over 2.5 quintillion bytes released on the internet every day, data has evolved into an indispensable marketing asset for companies across all industries.
+For organizations in healthcare and wellness, data is instrumental in offering personalized services, establishing efficient communication, and providing an enhanced experience for patients.

-However, healthcare marketing is significantly impacted by data security and privacy regulations, as these companies are mandated to ensure that the tools in their marketing stack are HIPAA-compliant to avoid unexpected violations and penalties.
+However, healthcare marketing is significantly influenced by data security and privacy regulations, as these companies are obliged to guarantee that the tools in their marketing stack are HIPAA-compliant to prevent substantial violations and severe penalties.

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal statute enacted in the United States (US) to protect sensitive patient data from unwarranted usage, fraud, and theft.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal statute enacted in the United States (US) to safeguard sensitive patient data from unjustified usage, fraud, and misappropriation.

-HIPAA is specific to the healthcare industry in the US, and its main aim is to ensure that individuals and organizations in the health industry do not collect, utilize, or share protected health information (PHI) and electronic protected health information (ePHI) without authorization from their patients.
+HIPAA is specific to the healthcare industry in the US, with its primary objective being to enforce a stringent check on individuals and organizations in the health industry that collect, manage, or disseminate protected health information (PHI) and electronic protected health information (ePHI) without authorization from their patients.

 - ePHI is the patient’s data that is created, stored, and transmitted in electronic format.
-Some examples of ePHI are medical records, IP addresses, and phone numbers.
+Prominent examples of ePHI are medical records, IP addresses, and phone numbers.

 Here’s a roundup of the businesses covered by HIPAA:

-- Healthcare Providers—These include doctors, psychologists, clinics, dentists, chiropractors, nursing homes, and pharmacies, as long as they perform electronic transactions that involve healthcare data.
+- Healthcare Providers: Ranging from doctors, psychologists, clinics, dentists, chiropractors, and nursing homes, to pharmacies, as long as they are involved in electronic transactions that manipulate healthcare data.

-- Healthcare Clearinghouses—These include organizations that help other businesses process non-standard health information into standard formats and vice versa.
+- Healthcare Clearinghouses: These include organizations that facilitate other businesses in transforming non-standard health information into standard formats and vice versa.

 These groups of businesses are referred to as “covered entities” under HIPAA.

-Also, any external entity that assists covered entities in carrying out health-related activities is referred to as a “business associate” under HIPAA, and such entity must sign a business associate agreement (BAA) stating that they’re aware of and will abide by the regulations provided by HIPAA.
+Also, any external entity that partners with covered entities in executing health-related activities is labeled as a “business associate” under HIPAA, and such entity must sign a business associate agreement (BAA) stating that they’re aware of and will abide by the regulations provided by HIPAA.